 Unit testing: Testing the functional logic

-In Unit Testing, we need to test that our piece of code is doing what we expect it to do in a range of different scenarios and edge cases.
-This is essentially identical to the software concept of unit testing.
+In Unit Testing, we need to test that our piece of code is doing what we expect it to do in various scenarios and edge cases.
+This is identical to the software concept of unit testing.

 When does this make sense to perform?
 In general, we perform unit tests before we use the code live.
-Since our production pipelines are actually moving data, and therefore using this functionality, and our qa branch is intended to mirror production we should not be running Unit Tests in these branches.
-These branches should be able to assume that the functional logic is working and focus on the data itself as the thing under test.
+Since our production pipelines are moving data and therefore using this functionality, and our qa branch is intended to mirror production, we should not run unit tests in these branches.
+These branches should be able to assume that the functional logic is working and focus on the data as the thing under test.